 - People complain of a specific spot on the upper, outside of their calf.
 It has some intensity and may even burn.

 - Less often, they have pain in their groin that may extend into their genitalia or down the thigh.
 It usually bites at them when they twist their trunk or legs.
 They are less likely to complain about this to their bodyworker, as they think it may be a hernia.
 Furthermore, they aren’t interested in having treatment there.

 before seeking relief through bodywork.

 With either of these, they often have a stiff hip.
 It is usually less defined than the picture suggests.
-Also, they are more focused on the other pain, which tends to be more intense.
+Also, these patients are more focused on the other pain, which tends to be more intense.
 I typically have to ask how their low back is doing for them to mention the stiff hip.

 Groin pain often prompts a visit to the MD, where this is often viewed as a hernia, although the doctor often sees this as not severe enough to repair.
 One client’s family had a long history of inguinal hernias and was disappointed when the doctor did not offer him relief.

 How You Activate and Intensify This Pain Pattern

 Sitting in this position for an extended period aggravates this stiff hip, pain in the groin and calf.
 This posture usually happens when they are away from their typical digs, such as at a conference or sitting on a worn-out coffee shop couch.
 Sit up straight, Chandler!